-Tough love tends to show children how to improve their self-esteem, but it also teaches them to respect authority and to respect the rules.
-They learn how to control their wants and needs, understand that they must treat others more respectfully, and accept that they won't always get what they want.
-With this type of parenting, the parent is required to be more present and more involved with the child; however, they must be able to ignore or refuse to pester and immediately respond to negative behaviors.
-They must also be constantly able to reinforce and uphold rules and punishments in a fairway.
+Tough love can show children how to improve their self-esteem, but it can also teach them to respect authority and to respect the rules.
+They can learn how to control their wants and needs, understand that they must treat others more respectfully, and accept that they won't always get what they want.
+With this type of parenting, the parent may be required to be more present and more involved with the child; however, they should be able to ignore or refuse to immediately respond to negative behaviors.
+They should also be constantly able to reinforce and uphold rules and punishments in a fair way.

 Which Is Better?
 Tough Love Or Love First

 There are pros and cons to tough love.
 There are situations where one may be better than the other.
 In making the hard decision about whether to use tough love, it may be helpful to learn about an alternative intervention called "love first."

-Love first is an intervention technique that Debra and Jeff Jay in 2000 developed.
-In this situation, a team works together to gently help people see that they need help and try to gain their cooperation to enter a therapeutic program.
-This type of program works well for people dealing with alcoholism or substance abuse.
+Love first is an intervention technique that Debra and Jeff Jay developed in 2000.
+In this situation, a team works together to gently help people see that they may need help and try to gain their cooperation to enter a therapeutic program.
+This type of program can work well for people dealing with an alcohol addiction or substance use disorder.

 The way it works is a concerned loved one gathers a team of at least three people together, but not more than seven.
 The team usually consists of the people who are the closest to the person needing help.
 Some teams find it helpful to acquire the assistance of a professional interventionist to lead the team and guide the process to success.
 The team meets several times to formulate a loving plan that will hopefully result in the person wanting change.